Duncan River (British Columbia)

 The Duncan River is in the West Kootenay region of southeastern British Columbia.
 Entering the North Arm of Kootenay Lake, the river is a major tributary of the Kootenay River, which in turn flows into the Columbia River.
 The Selkirk Mountains lie to the west and the Purcell Mountains to the east.

 Name origin

 The earliest known mention of the river name was 1889 in honour of John (Jack) Duncan, a prospector and candidate for the colonial Legislative Council from the Kootenay Land District in 1866.

+Duncan Lake

+Duncan Lake is a man-made reservoir lake in the Kootenay region of British Columbia, Canada, formed by Duncan Dam and about 45 km in length.
+It is fed by the Duncan River, which forms part of the boundary between the Selkirk Mountains to the west and the Purcell Mountains to the east.
+Below Duncan Dam is the head of Kootenay Lake.

+Prior to inundation there was a lake of shorter length at the same location, also named Duncan Lake but also known as Upper Kootenay Lake or Upper Kootenai Lake.
+The name comes from the Duncan River's namesake, John "Jack" Duncan, prospector, who ran for election but did not win the Kootenay District seat on the colonial Legislative Council of British Columbia.

-Duncan Lake, which divides the upper and lower parts of the river, takes its name from the latter.
+The lake, which divides the upper and lower parts of the river, takes its name from the latter.
 The lake was called Ecclesion by Father De Smet on his 1846 map, Upper Kootenay by Moberly around 1866 and Trutch in 1871, Upper Kootenai on government maps in 1890, and Howser by John Retallack and Duncan by Perry in 1893.
 The name Duncan had prevailed for the lake by 1912 and Howser for the community by 1905.